 Training your dog to be left alone

-Learning to be left alone is an important part of your dog's training and will help prevent your dog from ever becoming anxious when by themselves - also known as separation anxiety.
+Learning to be left alone is an important part of your dog's training and will help prevent your dog from ever becoming anxious when they're left by themselves.

-So if you have recently welcomed a dog or puppy into your family it's really important to teach them that being left at home is fun!
-Read on to discover how to teach your dog it's ok to be left alone...
+So if you've recently welcomed a dog or puppy into your family it's really important to show them that being left at home is nothing to worry about.

 Preventing separation-related behaviour

 Follow the simple steps below and gradually increase the time you leave your dog alone.
 Associate the experience with something pleasant (for example, treats and toys).

 Remember every dog is different.
 Progress at a speed that suits your dog's reaction - and never extend this to the point that it becomes distressing for your dog.

 Taking your time can produce better and more enduring results for your dog's learning.

 Begin by encouraging your dog to go to their bed and stay there for a short while with you present.
 Reward your dog for remaining quietly in their bed.

 Ask your dog to stay, while you move away.
 Return and reward.
 Do ensure your return isn't too exciting otherwise you may cause your dog to become excited in expectation of you coming back.

 Continue this routine, moving progressively further away and for longer periods of time.
 The distance and length of time that you increase will depend on your dog.
 If your dog reacts or moves, don't reward them and never punish them - instead go back to the previous stage.
 We want them to remain relaxed throughout and not concerned by what you're doing.